One question that I am asked more than any other question is “What is a web developer?”.

 - You have a rough idea of how you would like your website to look, but you need some help incorporating your branding into the design.

-- You need advice of creating a strategically designed website.
+- You need advice for creating a strategically designed website.